ufo/filefinder/readme.txt

 NPPM_FILEFINDER_OPEN_FROM_DIRECTORY_GREEDY = 0x0101;
 // Evaluated NppmFileFinderInfo members:
 //  -NppmFileFinderInfo.szDirPath
 //  -NppmFileFinderInfo.bOpenFiles
+// Filled NppmFileFinderInfo members:
+//  -NppmFileFinderInfo.arrSelectedFilePaths
 // If bOpenFiles if false, then all selected paths are returned in
-// the form of a string array which must be freed by the caller.
+// the form of a string array ("arrSelectedFilePaths") which must
+// be freed by the caller.
 NPPM_FILEFINDER_OPEN_FROM_STRINGLIST_GREEDY = 0x0102;
 // Evaluated NppmFileFinderInfo members:
 // -NppmFileFinderInfo.arrFilePaths
 // -NppmFileFinderInfo.bOpenFiles
+// Filled NppmFileFinderInfo members:
+//  -NppmFileFinderInfo.arrSelectedFilePaths
 // If bOpenFiles if false, then all selected paths are returned in
-// the form of a string array which must be freed by the caller.
+// the form of a string array ("arrSelectedFilePaths") which must
+// be freed by the caller.
 NPPM_FILEFINDER_SEARCH_IN_DIRECTORY_EXPLICITLY = 0x0103;
 // Evaluated NppmFileFinderInfo members:
 // -NppmFileFinderInfo.szDirPath
+// -NppmFileFinderInfo.bShowFolderBrowser
 // -NppmFileFinderInfo.szSearchPattern
-// -NppmFileFinderInfo.bShowFolderBrowser
 // -NppmFileFinderInfo.bOpenFiles
+// Filled NppmFileFinderInfo members:
+//  -NppmFileFinderInfo.arrSelectedFilePaths
 // If bOpenFiles if false, then all selected paths are returned in
-// the form of a string array which must be freed by the caller.
+// the form of a string array ("arrSelectedFilePaths") which must
+// be freed by the caller.
 NPPM_FILEFINDER_OPEN_FROM_HISTORY = 0x0104;
 // Evaluated NppmFileFinderInfo members:
 // -NppmFileFinderInfo.bOpenFiles
+// Filled NppmFileFinderInfo members:
+//  -NppmFileFinderInfo.arrSelectedFilePaths
 // If bOpenFiles if false, then all selected paths are returned in
-// the form of a string array which must be freed by the caller.
+// the form of a string array ("arrSelectedFilePaths") which must
+// be freed by the caller.
 NPPM_FILEFINDER_OPEN_LAST_CLOSED_FILE = 0x0105;
 // Evaluated NppmFileFinderInfo members:
 // -NppmFileFinderInfo.bOpenFiles
+// Filled NppmFileFinderInfo members:
+//  -NppmFileFinderInfo.arrSelectedFilePaths
 // If bOpenFiles if false, then all selected paths are returned in
-// the form of a string array which must be freed by the caller.
+// the form of a string array ("arrSelectedFilePaths") which must
+// be freed by the caller.

 Example call:
 SendMessage(nppData._nppHandle, NPPM_MSGTOPLUGIN, "FileFinder.dll", communicationInfo)